leiDnedyA/interactive-exoplanet-predictor/README.md

 - Allowing multiple predictions to be made at once as a big data set.
 - Adding more features to the model to increase accuracy.
 - Updating the model with new data each month.
-- Comparing the accuracy of the model to other machine learning models.
+- Comparing the accuracy of the model to other machine learning models